ptorras/ptorras.github.io/content/resume.md

 draft: false
 ---

-I am a Computer Vision researcher interested in Document Analysis and Optical Music Recognition.
+I am a Ph.
+D. student at the Computer Vision Center working in Document Analysis and Optical Music Recognition.
 I also have interests in other Computer Science-related technologies such as Compiler Construction or Language Processing.

-I am currently looking for a Ph.
-D. Scholarship in order to dedicate myself to the development of intelligent music reading systems.

 # Publications